Leyland dog daycare owner responds to leaked video of dog being dragged along floor by staff

 She said: “Cora is a well-rounded hyper Springer Spaniel and I have no worries about her safety.

-"This isn’t a case for the RSPCA or the police and never will be.
+"This isn’t a case for the RSPCA and never will be.
 She is adored at daycare and loves going and will continue to do so.”

-When screenshots of the video emerged online, Mr Parkinson faced a backlash on social media.
+When screenshots of the video emerged online, Mr Parkinson faced a fierce backlash on social media.

 He said: “Some of the messages we had after the pictures went online were frightening.